📌A single person spends around $3,115 per month with rent, or $1,684 for everyday expenses alone.

 What is the average rent for an apartment in Frauenfeld?

-In Frauenfeld's center, a one-bedroom apartment runs about $1,492 per month.
-Move further out and that drops to around $1,184.
+A central one-bedroom apartment in Frauenfeld runs about $1,492 per month.
+Move further out and that drops to around $1,182.
 Location makes a big difference here – and furnished places or short-term rentals will cost more on top of these figures.

 How much does grocery shopping cost per month in Frauenfeld?